EscapistArcadia/Primitive_Micro_Devices/README.md

 The two weeks after will be for Advanced Features, where you improve the performance of your baseline RV32IM processor on a set of staff-provided benchmarks.
 Your goal will be to outperform a fixed set of performance targets and baseline processors.
-Unlike prior semesters of ECE 411, **you will not be graded relative to your peers' submissions**.
+Unlike prior semesters of <course>, **you will not be graded relative to your peers' submissions**.

 During this time, there will be a Design Competition run in parallel.
 Course